AidanJReid/claire/README.md

 - **Link/Buttons** - Nav Links change depending on whether the visitor is a guest or successfully logged in, e.g. if not logged in (Register, Login, Treatments, Cart); logged in (Profile, Logout, Treatments, Cart).
 - **Register** - Allows visitors to register for a free account.
 Checks included to ensure username and email address don't already exist in the database before users are successfully registered.
 Passwords stored in the database are hashed for security reasons.
 - **Logout** - Logged-in users can logout by clicking on appropriate button in the nav/sidenav, thereby ending their session.
+- **Cart item adjustment** Users can easily modify items existing in their cart (add/remove) as well as add multiple items to their cart.
 - **Email Reset Password** - Registered users having difficulty recalling their password can reset it on the login page, whereby the email address associated with their profile will receive an email with corresponding link to confirm that they want to reset their password (and subsequently choose a new password to overwrite old on in the database).
 - **Profile Page** - Unique page detailing user name, email address of account and pre-populated shopping cart details.
 - **Search** - Search for treatment by keyword (this would be using the 'contain' syntax).